trezor/trezor-suite/docs/features/metadata.md

 ### version 2.0.0 (future)

-Each record will have timestamp which will allow user to resolve potential conflicts
+Each record will have timestamp which will allow user to resolve potential conflicts.
+(Implementation not currently planned.)

 ## Data encryption